Introduction to Parameters

 Dynamic parameters using UDFs

-Parameter values can be computed using user defined functions (UDF) in Snowflake, by using the UDF in the parameter expression:world
+Parameter values can be computed using user defined functions (UDF) in Snowflake, by using the UDF in the parameter expression:world with parameter param set to the result of UDF my_udf(12).

 This approach allows complex computation of parameters, using other functions or data in Snowflake.